LukasChalupa/Slide_Blox/README.md

 # SlideBlox
-It's sole purpose is to make the world a better place.
+Its sole purpose is to make the world a better place.